Last Updated: 2/6/23 | February 6th, 2023

 When we first arrived in South Africa, we got a small pickup rental truck for $650 USD per month ($21 USD a day), split between the two of us.
 We went with a 2×4 to travel through Mozambique, but if you route carefully and skip the dirt roads and sand, it’s very possible to get around most of southern Africa in a sedan (we’ve even met people doing it on motorcycles)!

 Rental vehicles are the cheapest in South Africa and can be driven into neighboring countries with a letter from the rental company stating your intent to cross borders.
-A manual sedan in Johannesburg can be rented for as little as $120 USD per week.
+Price has gone up since our trip, so currently, a manual sedan in Johannesburg can be rented for as little as $150 USD per week.

-You may want to drive to remote areas, which means a fully kitted 4×4 rental; those come in at $650-1,000 USD a week out of South Africa and Namibia on the low end for a round-trip car rental.
+You may want to drive to remote areas, which means you need a fully kitted 4×4 rental; those come in at $675-1,000 USD a week out of South Africa and Namibia on the low end for a round-trip car rental.

 However, for that price, you can score a truck that can go anywhere and has comfortable roof tents that can accommodate four people — which is the best way to get one heck of a safari for an affordable price.
 (We self-drove into the Okavango Delta and got further than any backpacker or overland tour could ever go.)

-It’s important to factor in road tolls and gas into your costs.
+It’s important to factor road tolls and gas into your costs.
 Tolls in southern Africa are few and far between, but they do exist and you can expect to pay $10–20 USD a week in tolls if you’re driving around South Africa.
+For example, Cape Town to Johannesburg costs around $12 USD in tolls while Johannesburg to Durban costs around $18 USD.

 While these numbers may be difficult for a solo traveler, a group of friends together can make an African road trip very cheap.
 Obviously, the cost per person goes down with the more travel companions you add.
 If you don’t have travel partners, try joining groups on Facebook like Backpacking Africa.